open-component-model/ocm-spec/doc/specification/formats/types.md

 If no version is specified, implicitly the version `v1` is assumed.

-The access method type is part of the access specification of an artefact in the component descriptor.
-The access method type may define additional specification attributes required to finally identify the concrete access path to the artefact blob.
+The access method type is part of the access specification of an artifact in the component descriptor.
+The access method type may define additional specification attributes required to finally identify the concrete access path to the artifact blob.

 For example, the access method `ociBlob` requires the OCI repository reference and the blob digest to be able to access the blob.